The Misguided Notion of Bypassing Patching in OT Systems

 Imagine a scenario where a cybersecurity risk similar to the BlueKeep vulnerability emerges.
 For those unfamiliar, BlueKeep was a significant security vulnerability discovered in Microsoft’s Remote Desktop Protocol, posing a serious risk to unpatched systems by potentially allowing unauthorized access.

-Now, let’s walk through how a prepared OT security team could handle such a situation effectively, illustrating the strategic use of compensating controls and proactive patch management:
+Now, let’s walk through how a prepared team could effectively handle an OT security incident response, illustrating the strategic use of compensating controls and proactive patch management:

 Proactive Preparation for Emergent Risks